 In this quick guide we’ll give you a tour of the various new galleries and spaces that will form the Football Museum and introduce some of the ideas for the content, themes and stories you’ll be able to discover on your visit.

 All images and artist’s impressions courtesy of Hayley Sharpe Design.

 Brand new galleries and spaces are also being designed for the refurbished Wrexham Museum.
 You can read all about those design plans here.

 The plans envisage a double height atrium at the heart of the museum building on Regent Street in Wrexham (see above).
-Here you will encounter the ‘museum of two halves’: full height LED display screens, and objects and images displays provide a flavour of what is to come.
+Here you will encounter the ‘museum of two halves’.
+Full height LED display screens, with object and image displays providing a flavour of what is to come.

 Image: artist’s impression by HSD.